-Matthew 13:23 — The Seed on Good Ground: Hearing, Understanding, and Bearing Fruit
+Matthew 13:23 – The Seed on Good Ground: Hear, Understand, Bear Fruit

 Imagine a field where the sun is warm and the rain is frequent, yet nothing grows.
 The problem isn't the weather or the farmer—it’s the soil.
 In the Parable of the Sower, Jesus presents a powerful "Filter of Truth" regarding our spiritual receptivity.
 This parable concludes with a vivid picture of a life that doesn't just listen, but multiplies the message into abundant fruit.